matiasvd/logFeketeIdeal/README.md

 * ./2msolveBasis/n6p0base.ms.bz2 and
 * ./3dimDegree/n6p0base.m2.bz2.

-To download the whole repository, including the LFS files, you need to install git and use the following command on your computer:
+To download the whole repository, including the LFS files, you need to install git and use the following (usual) command on your computer:

 > git clone https://github.com/matiasvd/logFeketeIdeal.git